pnevyk/majordomo/README.md

 ### Writing a command

 Always name your npm packages as `major-<your-command>`.
-Tell us if you have written a command and you want to add the command link here.
+Tell me if you have written a command and you want to add the command link here.

 First, initiate command using `majordomo` function.
 You have to pass name of the command and configuration which is sent from `majordomo` command line utility.